keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 ### 17. An AI-Native Laboratory for the Public Good

-**Function:** End with an institutional design, not nostalgia or a slogan.
+**Function:** Build the institutional design that the historical diagnosis makes necessary.

 The successor should not be “Bell Labs, but with GPUs.”
 It should combine the best properties observed across the cases while explicitly correcting their incentive failures.